Rapidly-spreading fires are threatening to burn through Canadian towns and degrading air quality - KESQ

 Manitoba is home to one of the largest active wildfires in the country, which had charred more than 86,000 acres as of Monday.
 More than 500 residents in the community of Cranberry Portage – less than a mile away from the fire – were evacuated as of Monday, according to Manitoba officials.

-A large fire about 10 miles southwest of Fort McMurray, Alberta – an area that was devastated by a wildfire in 2016 – had consumed over 19,000 acres as of Tuesday.
+A large fire about 10 miles southwest of Fort McMurray, Alberta – an area that was devastated by a wildfire in 2016 – had consumed over 23,000 acres as of Tuesday after growing significantly overnight.
 An evacuation alert was issued for residents in Fort McMurray, Saprae Creek, Gregoire Lake Estates, Fort McMurray 468 First Nation and Anzac, according to Alberta officials.

 All the fire activity is sending plumes of hazardous smoke across Canada and into the US.
 The threat of smoke will only continue as long as the fires burn.